mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/setter_getters.md

 Setter methods are instance methods which are used to change information about the state of an object.
 As state is tracked by instance variables, setter methods change the values referenced by these instance variables.

-Setter Methods are created by invoking the attribute accessor method `attr_writer` and passing in the symbols for the names of the getter methods we want to create.
+Setter Methods are created by invoking the attribute accessor method `attr_writer` and passing in the symbols for the names of the setter methods we want to create.